osamuaoki/bss/examples/README.md

 `bss snapshot` can make snapshots in the `.bss.d/` .

 `bss copy` can make network backups and USB backups.
-The destination s set by the "BSS_COPY_DEST" value in the`.bss.d/.bss.conf` file.
+The destination is set by the "BSS_COPY_DEST" value in the`.bss.d/.bss.conf` file.

 For secure backups, use `secret-folder` command to create and update encrypted